DEFSEC Technologies Inc.: DEFSEC Technologies Announces Significant Momentum in Revenue Growth due to Increased Annualized Billings for Government Services on a Go-Forward Basis to Approximately CAD$8.3M Commencing February 2026

 About DEFSEC

-DEFSEC (TSXV: DFSC) (TSXV: DFSC.WT.U) (NASDAQ: DFSC) (NASDAQ: DFSCSW) (FSE: 62UA) develops and commercializes breakthrough next-generation tactical systems for military and security forces.
+DEFSEC (TSXV: DFSC and DFSC.WT.U; NASDAQ: DFSC and DFSCSW; FSE: 62UA) develops and commercializes breakthrough next-generation tactical systems for military and security forces.
 The company's current portfolio of offerings includes digitization of tactical forces for real-time shared situational awareness and targeting information from any source (including drones) streamed directly to users' smart devices and weapons.
 Other DEFSEC products include countermeasures against threats such as electronic detection, lasers and drones.
 These systems can operate stand-alone or integrate seamlessly with OEM products and battlefield management systems, and all come integrated with TAK.
-The company also has a new proprietary non-lethal product line branded PARA SHOTTM with applications across all segments of the non-lethal market, including law enforcement.
+The company also has a new proprietary non-lethal product line branded PARA SHOT with applications across all segments of the non-lethal market, including law enforcement.
 The Company is headquartered in Ottawa, Canada, with a representative office in London, UK.

 Forward-Looking Statements